Search

 How many people can fit into a spa bathtub?

 A spa bathtub is designed to seat at least 2 people comfortably, with a maximum of 4-5 for larger models.
 In general, the average size can usually allow 4 people to sit, but the space might be a little too cramped.
+When planning your bathroom layout, it’s important to consider standard bathtub dimensions to ensure that the spa bathtub fits well within your available space while providing optimal comfort for its users.

 2 people is the recommended starting point as this size allows both people to recline and relax comfortably without invading each other’s space.
 The larger model allows 4-5 people to sit comfortably, with a maximum of around 7-8 people, although this size is quite rare compared to the standard size.